MarcoBetti1/llmchess/docs/chess-text-representation.md

 We aim for a single natural move token, but the pipeline is tolerant:

-1. **Guard agent** (`MoveGuard`, see `docs/agent-normalizer.md`) converts raw replies into a lowercase UCI move when `LLMCHESS_USE_GUARD_AGENT` is on.
-It falls back to a regex match or a first token otherwise.
+1. **Quick extraction** – a regex/first-token pass picks a move-like string from the raw reply.
 2. **Move validator** (`move_validator.normalize_move`) checks the candidate against the actual board.
 It accepts both UCI and SAN and computes the final SAN string using `python-chess`.
-3. **Salvage path** – if the guard agent fails, we attempt to parse the whole raw reply directly; if a legal move name appears anywhere, we still extract it.
+3. **Salvage path** – if the first pass fails, we attempt to parse the whole raw reply directly; if a legal move name appears anywhere, we still extract it.

 The result stored in the turn record contains:

 - `uci`: canonical lowercase move (e.g., `e2e4`).
 - `san`: notation from `python-chess` (e.g., `e4`).
 - `ok`: legality flag.
-Illegal outputs count toward `max_illegal` and can terminate the game.
+Any illegal output immediately ends the game with a loss for the side that produced it.
 - `meta.raw`: original LLM text for auditability.

 This makes the communication robust even if the model occasionally adds prose, punctuation, or alternative notation.